 Elsewhere a young woman, Sarah Connor (Linda Hamilton), lives the life of a lonely waitress.
 Sharing an apartment with her friend Ginger, Sarah is living out a boring life that seems to go nowhere.

-During the chase, Kyle explains that Sarah has "been targeted for termination" and that the killer chasing them is not a man but a machine called a "terminator"; a metallic combat chassis covered with living human tissue to make it appear human.
-Reese also explains that Sarah is destined to give birth to the humans' future leader John Connor.
-Reese further explains that a nuclear war was initiated by a new, powerful computer system (referred to as "Skynet" in the first sequel) that was tasked with controlling all defense systems.
-Reese himself did not see the ensuing nuclear holocaust but grew up destitute and starving in the ruins.
+While hiding out in a parking garage, Reese also explains that Sarah is destined to give birth to the humans' future leader John Connor.
+Reese goes on to say that a nuclear war will be initiated by a new, powerful computer system (referred to as "Skynet" in the first sequel) that is going to be tasked with controlling all defense systems.
+Reese himself has not seen the ensuing nuclear holocaust but was born and grew up destitute and starving in the ruins.
 He was enslaved and marked with a barcode and was forced to work loading bodies into incinerators.
-The human race, he says, was on the verge of extinction when Sarah's son, John, was able to organize the remaining humans into an effective resistance movement that, by the time Reese was sent back to the present day by Connor himself, had defeated Skynet.
-In desperation, Skynet sent the Terminator to the present day to murder Sarah and eliminate John Connor's existence.
-Reese also explains that the Terminator pursuing Sarah, is a new model, one that appears infinitely more human than it's predecessors.
+The human race, he says, will be on the verge of extinction when Sarah's son, John, is able to organize the remaining humans into an effective resistance movement that, by the time Reese will be sent back to the present day by Connor himself, had actually defeated Skynet.
+In desperation, Skynet has sent the Terminator to the present day to murder Sarah and eliminate John Connor's existence.
+Reese also explains that the Terminator pursuing Sarah, is a new model, one that appears infinitely more human than its predecessors.
 Reese tells her the android will bleed, sweat and even has bad breath to enhance the disguise.
 Reese is uncertain that he can defeat the android without having the advanced weaponry of the future.

 While hiding out in a parking garage, Reese gets rid of his first car and steals a second one.
 The Terminator finds them there and the chase resumes.
 Reese has Sarah take over driving and is able to hit the Terminator with a few blasts from his shotgun.
 Sarah stops their car and the Terminator crashes into a wall.
 When she and Reese are arrested, she sees that the Terminator has escaped the scene.

-At Traxler's police precinct, Sarah is told that Ginger is dead and that Reese has been given to a criminal psychiatrist, Peter Silberman (Earl Boen).
+At Traxler's police precinct, Sarah is told that Ginger is dead and that Reese has been given to a criminal psychiatrist, Dr. Peter Silberman (Earl Boen).
 His story about the Terminator is treated as the babbling of extreme delusion.
 While watching the videotape of the interview, Silberman eagerly says that a case like Reese's could be career-making.
 During the interview, Silberman asks Reese why he didn't bring weaponry from the future with him, to which Reese replies that only living material will go through the time portal.
 Reese quickly becomes agitated and begins to scream into the camera that the Terminator must be destroyed or it will not stop until it kills Sarah.

 Near a factory, Kyle uses another pipe bomb to detonate the truck's tank trailer, which explodes.
-As Reese and Sarah embrace, the Terminator emerges from the wreckage, it's flesh completely burned off.
+As Reese and Sarah embrace, the Terminator emerges from the wreckage, its flesh completely burned off.
 Reese and Sarah retreat into the factory, which is automated.
 Reese switches on as many of the machines as he can, making tracking more difficult for the Terminator.
 They are finally cornered and Reese places his last bomb in the endoskeleton of the Terminator, which explodes, scattering pieces of the android.
 Sarah, nursing a severely injured leg, finds Reese, but he's dead.